Maxayer/auto_tests_python_stepik_course/README.md

 # auto_tests_python_stepik_course
-a repo for stepik auto testing with python course
+a repo for automative testing by Python